huggingface/blog/musicgen-inference.md

 audio_values = model.generate(**inputs, do_sample=True, guidance_scale=3, max_new_tokens=256)
 ```

-You can also input a melody to control the output like below.
+Optionally, you can also condition the output with a melody.

 ```python
 from transformers import AutoProcessor, MusicgenForConditionalGeneration